-Before my second baby I’d never even heard of the Haakaa silicone breast pump.
-Then someone on a mom Facebook page started a thread about how AMAZING the pump is, so I decided to check it out.
+Luckily before I had my second baby someone on a mom Facebook page started a thread about how AMAZING the Haakaa silicone breast pump is and I decided to check it out.

 Fast forward to today: Learning how to use Haakaa has changed my milk pumping life!

-*This article contains affiliate links.
+*This article may contain affiliate links.
 That means when you buy something using our link, we get a commission at no extra cost to you.
 Read more in our terms of service.

 I used to dread electric pumping.
 There were so many parts to clean and I had to turn the suction up until it was uncomfortable in order to get milk out ‘quickly’ (which meant spending like 40 min to get 2-3 oz.
 Ugh).